LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 ```bash
 docker run -p 8888:8888 --name notebook -v <your working directory>:/home/jovyan/work -it jupyter/scipy-notebook:python-3.11.6
 ```
-The above command set the following container's options:
+The command above sets the following container's options:

 - ```-p 8888:8888```: Exposes the server on host port 8888
 - ```-v <your working directory>:/home/jovyan/work```: Mounts the working directory on the host as **/home/jovyan/work** folder in the container to save the files between your host machine and a container.